Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 For these reasons, it is recommended to keep as many areas as possible flat.
 Try to shift the slope away from infrastructures, e.g. to vegetation.
-If you used a heightmap, feel free to generously flatten areas that are not apparently hilly.
+If you used a heightmap, feel free to generously flatten areas that should not explicitely be hilly.
+Dense complex infrastructure, like rail yards with many switches should get completely flat terrain to avoid any hassles.
 In the end, heightmaps contain errors anyway and the goal is just to represent the significant terrain.

-If your heightmap is coming from a DSM, keep in mind that the errors might be larger and e.g. forests will show unrealistic terrain increase.
+If your heightmap comes from a DSM, keep in mind that the errors might be significant.
+For example, forests will show terrain increase mistakenly.

 <p align="middle"><img src="pics/flattened.jpg" width="80%" /></p>